SDS Focus: Same Great Courses, New Names

 SDS 328M is now SDS 320E, Elements of Statistics!

-SDS 320E Elements of Statistics (replacing SDS 328M Biostatistics) Introduction to statistics.
+SDS 320E Elements of Statistics (replacing SDS 328M Biostatistics) is an introduction to statistics.
 Topics may include: probability; principles of observational study and experimental design; statistical models and inference, including the multiple linear regression model and one-way analysis of variance.
 R programming is introduced.

 Only one of the following may be counted: Statistics and Data Sciences 320E and 328M.